world-class/REPL/websites/README.md

 - [TopResume](https://www.topresume.com/career-advice). _"Job-search tips and expert advice to help you get ahead in your career."_

+## Reaching the next level

+- [Senior Mindset series](https://seniormindset.com/) - _"Get a series of curated essays on the mindset of a senior software engineer.
+What it takes to get there, what should you do when you're there, how to change the way you think."_
+- [Stories of reaching Staff-plus engineering roles - StaffEng](https://staffeng.com/) - _"The StaffEng project aims to collect the stories of folks who are operating in Staff, Principal or Distinguished Engineer roles."_
 ## Resume building

 - [Kickresume](https://www.kickresume.com) - _" We help students take first steps towards a successful career.
 Kickresume Premium is now free for all students.
 Verify your student status with ISIC, ITIC or EURO>26."_